PlanktoScope/PlanktoScope/documentation/docs/reference/software/interfaces/mqtt.md

-# MQTT API
+# Planktoscope MQTT API Reference

-Welcome to the MQTT API documentation for Planktoscope.
-This guide is designed to help you understand the messaging protocol for controlling the Planktoscope device and handling various functionalities effectively.
+## Overview

+This document provides a comprehensive reference for the Planktoscope MQTT API, detailing the topics, message formats, and possible status and error messages for controlling various actuators and receiving their statuses.

 ## MQTT architecture communication
 ```mermaid